Jobs Posted on the Whova Community Board of NWRA Symposium 2022

 Must have and maintain a veterinary technician certification in the state of MN.

-The job is a full time/seasonal position, starting 5 April and ending about 15 September.
+World Bird Sanctuary The job is a full time/seasonal position, starting 5 April and ending about 15 September.
 Your training would start on 5 April at World Bird Sanctuary headquarters.
-On or about 25 April you would move to one of 2 cities; Buffalo, NY or Milwaukee WI.
+On or about ...
+25 April you would move to one of 2 cities; Buffalo, NY or Milwaukee WI.
 You will be part of a 4 person team that produces and presents a live, educational and entertaining bird show.
 Housing will be provided by World Bird Sanctuary at whatever location you would go to, and also while you are in St. Louis.
 If you are interested, please send your resume, cover letter and 3 professional references to jmeshach@worldbirdsanctuary.org Jeff Meshach, deputy director of World Bird Sanctuary, is at the NWRA symposium, so he is available to further explain the job.

 Seasonal Animal Care Staff - Oconomowoc WI

-The Seasonal Animal Care Staff assists with the care, treatment, and release of wild patients at the Wildlife in Need Center.
+Wildlife In Need Center Seasonal Animal Care Staff General Position Guidelines: The Seasonal Animal Care Staff assists with the care, treatment, and release of wild patients at the Wildlife in Need...
+Center.
 This position is 20-24 hours per week through October 31, 2022 and reports to the Director of Animal Care.
+To apply: Please submit a resume, three professional references and cover letter explaining how your qualifications fit the requirements of this position to Elisa Fosco at lfosco@helpingwildife.org by March 10, 2022.

+Wildlife In Need Center The Animal Care Staff/Wildlife Rehabilitator is responsible for the care, treatment and release of wildlife patients according to accepted standards and documented procedures.
+The...
+Animal Care Staff/Wildlife Rehabilitator is also responsible for compliance with required state and federal reporting, procedures, including annual admission/disposition statistics, drug usage reporting, and any other directives issued by agencies governing the animal care activities of the Wildlife In Need Center.
+This position reports to the Director of Animal Care.
 This is a full time, salaried position.
 The starting salary is $25,000 based on qualifications and experience.
 Primary hours vary annually, but will include some holidays, weekends, and evenings.
 This position is available immediately.
-To apply, email detailed cover letter, resume, availability, contact information for three references, salary expectations and references to lfosco@helpingwildlife.org
+To apply, email detailed cover letter, resume, availability, contact information for three references, salary expectations and references to lfosco@helpingwildlife.org Link:http://www.helpingwildlife.org/wp/wp-content/uploads/2022/01/Animal-Care-Staff-2021-.pdfSee More >>

 Wildlife Veterinarian

-The Wildlife Veterinarian will be responsible for the medical assessment, treatment, and care of wildlife received by NWR.
-They will be the only full-time staff veterinarian at the Baldwin Wildlife Center and Hubbard Family Wildlife Hospital - a brand new state-of-the-art facility.
+wildlife received by NWR.
+They will be the only full-time staff veterinarian at th... e Baldwin Wildlife

 This is an opportunity to build a professional,